-Crimea’s status non-negotiable despite international suggestions
+Crimea’s status non-negotiable despite international proposals

 Date: 19 September 2024